cainepavl/password_checker/README.md

 2. Run the program with your passwords as command-line arguments:

 ```
-python password_checker.py password1 password2 password3
+python3 password_checker.py password1 password2 password3
 ```

 ... replace `password1`, `password2`, and `password3` with the passwords you want to check.

 ## Example Output

+For a SAFE password the output will be GREEN:
 ```
-password123 was found 5 times...
+password123 was found 5 times...</span>
-You should change it!
+You should change it!</span>
 ```

+For a BREACHED password the output will be RED:
 ```
 mySecurePassword is good to go!
 ```